riczhao/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:
 * training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 98.18%
-* test set accuracy of ?
+* test set accuracy of 98.23%

+I started with LeNet-5, but removed a hidden dense layer.
+One hidden dense layer is enough to calculate features.
+I also added a dropout layer after the hidden dense layer, which effectly reduced overfitting.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?